Opportunity at National Institute of Standards and Technology (NIST)

 Please note: This Agency only participates in the February and August reviews.

 |Manion, Jeffrey A.

 A complete understanding of large-scale chemical systems requires quantitative information about the relevant elementary thermal reactions.
 Such data are critical inputs in fundamental reaction models that are used to understand and control reaction efficiencies and pathways in chemical systems.
 This research focuses on the kinetics and mechanisms of elementary gas-phase thermal reactions at elevated temperatures.
 Experiments are conducted with a heated shock-tube apparatus.
-Current research centers on isomerizations of radicals and highly unsaturated molecules and the modeling of such processes through modern theoretical methods.
+Current research centers on isomerizations of radicals and highly unsaturated molecules, radical attack and molecular decompositions of closed shell molecules, and the modeling of such processes through modern theoretical methods.
 More applied interests include problems associated with the combustion of fuels, biofuels, and halocarbons, the decomposition of refrigerants and fire suppression agents, studies of model compounds related to the destruction of chemical warfare agents, and compounds of interest to the semiconductor industry.

 Kinetics; Combustion; Gas phase; Fuels; Biofuels; Halocarbons; Refrigerants; Fire Suppression Agents; Reaction mechanisms; Reaction modeling; Shock-tube;